ceph/ceph-installer/docs/source/index.rst

       {
           "hosts": ["osd1.example.com", "osd2.example.com"],
           "redhat_storage": false,
+          "redhat_use_cdn": true,
       }

    :<json array hosts: (required) The hostname to configure :<json boolean redhat_storage: (optional) Use the downstream version of
                                   Red Hat Ceph Storage.
+   :<json boolean redhat_use_cdn: (optional) Use the Red Hat CDN and subscription-manager
+                                  to install Red Hat Ceph Storage.
+This assumes the node is already registered with subscription-manager.
+If ``false``,
+                                  Red Hat Ceph Storage will be installed by using repos that must have already been created on the node.

 .. http:post:: /api/osd/configure/